jonescompneurolab/hnn/README.md

 potentials (ERPs) and low frequency rhythms (alpha/beta/gamma).

-hnn-netpyne
+hnn2
 ========

-This is the NetPyNE (www.netpyne.org) version of the HNN thalamocortical network model in the master branch of the HNN repository (https://github.com/jonescompneurolab/hnn).
+This is the proof-of-concept implementation of a NetPyNE-based HNN that enables it to work with any arbitrary model defined in NetPyNE (www.netpyne.org)

-Advantages of the NetPyNE version include:
+Advantages of this NetPyNE-based HNN version include:

+1. Disentangles HNN API from 2-layer neocortical model

+2. Can be used with other existing and customizable models (e.g. A1, M1, etc)

+3. Uses NetPyNE for model building/simulating (instead of NEURON directly)
-1. Standardized clean model definition using a declarative language
+	a.
+Standardized clean model definition using a declarative language
-2. Easier to modify and extend (e.g. add a population, change connectivity, )
+	b.
+Easier to modify and extend (e.g. add a population, change connectivity, )
-3. Built-in visualization/analysis plots: connectivity, spike statistics, Granger causality, ...
+	c.
+Built-in visualization/analysis plots: connectivity, spike statistics, Granger causality, ...
-4. Record and plot LFP and CSD (raw signal, spectrogram, ...)
+	d.
+Record and plot LFP and CSD (raw signal, spectrogram, ...)
-5. Use NetPyNE GUI to modify/visualize model
+	e.
+Use NetPyNE GUI to modify/visualize model
-6. Automated parameter optimization/exploration (eg on HPCs via SLURM)
+	f.
+Automated parameter optimization/exploration (eg on HPCs via SLURM)
-7. Export to NeuroML and SONATA formats for sharing
+	g.
+Export to NeuroML and SONATA formats for sharing

+The current proof-of-concept HNN API (hnn_api):

+- uses similar function calls to HNN-Core
+- reproduces HNN-Core examples (e.g. /examples/plot_simulated_evoked.py)
+- works with new models:
+	a. neocortex with divergence (/examples/plot_simulated_evoked_divergence.py) and
+	b. auditory thalamocortical network (/examples/plot_simulated_A1.py))
+- adds new features: plotting/analysis, parameter exploration, ...
+- can reuse much of the existing HNN-Core code (e.g. dipole, backends, …)

 Dependencies